callumbarltrop/DeepGauge/README.md

 # deepGaugePublic -- example code for fitting the deepGauge framework of Murphy-Barltrop et al. (2024)

-In order to use the deepGauge framework via R, you first need to download and install Tensorflow and Keras on your workstation.
+In order to use the deepGauge framework via R, you first need to download and install Tensorflow and Keras 2 on your workstation.
 This involves several steps which we detail below.

 ## Instructions

 First, make sure git is installed on your computer.
 Instructions can be found here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-Next, make sure you have installed the Reticulate, Keras, and Tensorflow packages on R using the following commands:
+Next, make sure you have installed the `reticulate`, `keras`, and `tensorflow` packages on R using the following commands:

 ```r
 packages = c("keras","tensorflow","reticulate")